syncfusion-content/ej2-react-docs/ej2-react/grid/row/row-height.md

 ---
 layout: post
-title: Row height in React Grid component | Syncfusion
+title: Row height in React Grid Component | Syncfusion
-description: Learn here all about Row height in Syncfusion React Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Row height support in Syncfusion Essential React Grid component, it's elements and more.
 control: Row height
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Row height in React Grid component
+# Row height in React Grid Component

 You can customize the row height of grid rows through the [rowHeight](https://ej2.syncfusion.com/react/documentation/api/grid/#rowheight) property.
 The **rowHeight** property is used to change the row height of entire grid rows.